jakenguyen0118/pokemon-crud/README.md

 ## Setup the server

+Use your working knowledge of how the fruits and angry birds servers were setup

-## Setup/Configure the pokemon routes in the routes folder
+## Setup/Configure the pokemon routes in the controllers folder

+Configure the following routes using your working knowledge of how the fruits and angry birds controllers were setup

 The routes should handle the following: